One of the first decisions you have to make as a beginner tennis player is what forehand grip you should use.

 If you are used to an eastern forehand then it will take you some time before you get used to hitting the ball with a semi western forehand as you don’t hit through the ball as much as you would with an Eastern Forehand.

-Pros of Using a Semi Western Forehand Grip
+Pros of Using a Semi Western Grip for your Forehand

 - It is easier to generate top spin on your balls